Pursuit of Soldier well-being continues with barracks ribbon cutting

 |0

-This work, Pursuit of Soldier well-being continues with barracks ribbon cutting [Image 5 of 5], by Porsha Auzenne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pursuit of Soldier well-being continues with barracks ribbon cutting, by Porsha Auzenne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.